-First, on behalf of everyone at Symphonic Distribution, we are thrilled to be able to work with you.
+On behalf of everyone at Symphonic Distribution, we are thrilled to be able to work with you.
 As you will see, Symphonic Distribution has a lot more to offer than what you previously had and we are excited to help grow your revenue in various different ways.
-We wanted to put a document together to summarize some important things.
+With Symphonic, you'll have a larger distribution network as well!
+We wanted to put a document together to summarize some important regarding your transfer.

 We recommend you work on submitting new releases first.
-If you're transferring over Beatport releases and need to know what is already in Beatport's system awaiting to go live, we can provide you that information (You can just create a ticket via our Symphonic Support website).
+If you're transferring over Beatport releases and need to know what is already in Beatport's system awaiting to go live, we can provide you that information.
 If your release(s) are already on Beatport, essentially you just need to send to everyone else and you can do that once you reach the Partner level of your release within our system.

 What about my Spotify streams and playlists?